 The University of Toronto treats cases of academic misconduct very seriously.
-Academic integrity is a fundamental value of learning and scholarship at the UofT.
-Participating honestly, respectfully, responsibly, and fairly in this academic community ensures that your UofT degree is valued and respected as a true signifier of your individual academic achievement.
+Academic integrity is a fundamental value of learning and scholarship at the University of Toronto.
+Participating honestly, respectfully, responsibly, and fairly in this academic community ensures that your University of Toronto degree is valued and respected as a true signifie of your individual academic achievement.

-The University of Toronto's Code of Behaviour on Academic Matters outlines the behaviours that constitute academic misconduct, the processes for addressing academic offences, and the penalties that may be imposed.
+The University of Toronto's Code of Behavior on Academic Matters outlines the behaviors that constitute academic misconduct, the processes for addressing academic offences, and the penalties that may be imposed.
 You are expected to be familiar with the contents of this document.
 Potential offences include, but are not limited to: